-How much are we sacrificing for automation?
+What we sacrifice for automation

 The human costs of “frugality”

 After the Amazon warehouse workers have yielded agency to get through the hiring process and are hired, they, too, are required to yield agency in their jobs.
 While office workers yield to algorithmic partners in the form of software or business processes, warehouse workers yield their agency by shifting their schedules, and working with robot partners instead of, or alongside, algorithmic partners in the form of software.
 The survival stakes are much higher for taking agency in a warehouse by not cooperating with a robot than they are by not cooperating with software at an office job.

-The Amazon warehouse workers must yield to robots because robots are fast, made of metal, and could injure or kill them.
-In this way, an Amazon warehouse worker has less agency with regard to their body at work than those in the offices who are making the decisions about how those warehouse workers will work.
+In some warehouses and industrial settings, workers must yield to robots because robots are fast, made of metal, and could injure or kill them.
+In this way, a worker maneuvering around robots has less agency with regard to their body at work than those in the offices who are making the decisions about how those workers will work.

-One solution those Amazon office workers proposed in 2013, was Patent U.S. 9,280,157 B2, granted in 2016.
+One solution Amazon proposed in 2013 was Patent U.S. 9,280,157 B2, granted in 2016.
 This patent was described as a “human transport device” for a warehouse, consisting of a human cage.
-The idea was to protect human workers from robots.
-At the extreme, this is a proposed solution that again makes the human yield agency to the robot, giving at least some patent-evidenced truth to the warehouse workers’ initial complaints that robots are given preferential treatment in the Amazon workplace.
+A cage is stark symbolism.
+While the idea was to protect human workers from robots, it has not been perceived in the way it was likely intended.
+In the extreme, a cage yet again implies that humans will yield their agency to the robots, appearing to give some truth to the warehouse workers’ initial complaints that robots are given preferential treatment in the Amazon workplace.

+Amazon has insisted that it doesn’t intend to implement the idea.
+“Sometimes even bad ideas get submitted for patents,” a company spokesperson told me after this story was published.
+“This was never used and we have no plans for usage.
+We developed a far better solution which is a small vest associates can wear that cause all robotic drive units in their proximity to stop moving.”

+Whether it’s a cage or an automated vest, however, these safety interventions raise the question of whether a facility like an Amazon fulfillment center could be designed to not require humans to make these boundary sacrifices—yet still be gainfully employed.

 At its core, Taylorism isn’t necessarily about efficiency for efficiency’s sake, it is about thrift of time and, by association, of money.
 Among Amazon’s self-described “Leadership Principles” is “Frugality,” and it is this one aspect that seems to have overrun their other ideals, for “accomplishing more with less” seems to be the overarching principle in the way the company interacts with everything, and how that interaction impacts their employees and their customers worldwide.

-Note: This story has been updated with responses from an Amazon spokesperson.